SA-Thin/Imp-Portfolio/README.md

 3) imp-novel
 This improved novel-writing program takes additional text from selected excerpts from Divergent, Handmaid's Tale, and Hunger Games to make new sentences and parse into the previous text file containing new sentences formed from Orwell's 1984 mixed with excerpts from Card's Ender's Game.
 Furthermore, spacing rng values have been adjusted and the function iterates 3800 times instead of 3600, producing a novel that is twice as long on average.

+4) imp-pixel
+This version of pixelsort-master has different arguments and parameters so that the the images come out with different adjustments than the default.